 Tell your doctor if you're taking blood-thinning or other anticoagulant medications.
-Examples include warfarin (Coumadin, Jantoven), clopidogrel (Plavix), and some over-the-counter pain relievers such as aspirin, ibuprofen (Advil, Motrin, others) or naproxen (Aleve).
+Examples include warfarin (Coumadin, Jantoven), clopidogrel (Plavix), and some over-the-counter pain relievers such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
 Also, tell your doctor if you're allergic to any medications, such as numbing medications (local anesthetics).

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.